 Around 130 Worldwide across all 6 continents.
 All locations operate on a franchise basis.

 Are tours 'child friendly'?

 Yes, children will enjoy the fun of an open-top double-decker bus.
-Some tours offer special child oriented commentaries (adults enjoy them as well!) plus our kids club free activity packs (competitions, prizes, and giveaways).
+Some tours offer special child oriented commentaries (adults enjoy them as well!) plus in some locations we offer a free kids club free activity packs.